coreboot/coreboot/Documentation/releases/coreboot-4.22-relnotes.md

 Additional coreboot changes
 ---------------------------

-* Move all ‘select’ statements from Kconfig.name files to Kconfig
+* Move all 'select' statements from Kconfig.name files to Kconfig
 * acpigen now generates variable-length PkgLength fields instead of a fixed 3-byte size to improve compatibility and to bring it in line with IASL